 3.4.
 Evading causing death or serious injury

-It is also a category B felony when an evading driver causes a fatality or serious injuries to someone.
+It is also a category B felony when an evading driver causes a fatality or serious injury to someone.
 The penalty is:

 - 2 to 20 years in prison, and/or